sftcd/happykey/README.md

 The [psktest.sh](psktest.sh) script is like [infoaadtest.sh](infoaadtest.sh)
 but with the PSK mode, with good and bad PSK and PSKID values.

-## PEM-like ciphertext file format

-Since we need the ciphertext and sender's public key to do a decrypt, the ``hpkemain`` command line test tool saves both of those in one file.
-An [example](PEM-like-sample) of one of those might be:

-            $ ./hpkemain -P pub -i env -o PEM-like-sample
-            $ cat PEM-like-sample
-            -----BEGIN SENDERPUB-----
-            4LQhEvh+EeipiyHVYxHzbX73KqqTnMdRj08kVrceJXw=
-            -----END SENDERPUB-----
-            -----BEGIN CIPHERTEXT-----
-            oTU3z+2R2no0elqYm5N2l0H+HuI0d7wp6w20k1JMD+MZ8US//egDjU1oKByGBFbSH7AoEbe9OY7zhUExVKJnhVl0FwAL5txBPpNbwt4sgT/dpg==
-            -----END CIPHERTEXT-----

-My code for reading those files is a little (but not a lot:-) tolerant, e.g. it allows additional whitespace to be added within the base64 encoded values.

 ## Key generation